 Use a sharp knife to cut the corn off of the cob.

 Where to Find Chorizo…

-When it comes to cooking the chorizo, you want to make sure that you cook it until is firm and most of the excess oil is cooked off.
-Once the chorizo is finished cooking make sure that you pat it dry to remove any excess oil.
+When it comes to cooking the chorizo, you want to make sure that you cook it until it is firm and most of the excess oil is cooked off.
+Once the chorizo is finished cooking, make sure to pat it dry to remove any excess oil.
 You don’t want an oily dip.

 Place the corn opposite the fire to allow the corn to cook without burning.
 After 15 minutes or so, peel the husk and place the corn directly over the fire for one to two minutes at a time or when you start to see the char marks.

 Raw chorizo looks like a paste.
-Cook it until firm like taco meat.
+Cook it until firm, like taco meat.
 It will be crumbly when cooked.
-Once cooked, pat dry with paper towel to remove excess oil.
+Once cooked, pat dry with a paper towel to remove excess oil.
 We don’t want oily corn dip.

 Add the corn and mayo, mix, and let the magic happen!

 Ways to Serve and Eat Corn Chorizo Dip